 Video Display Adapters

-A display screen must have a video display adapter attached with the computer to display graphics.
+A display screen must have a video display adapter attached to the computer to display graphics.
 It is also called a video graphics card.
 It is a circuit board that determines the following things:

 - Number of colors